 Because I don’t want to spring college onto my kids like another foreign world.
 I want them to be comfortable with the idea of it, to feel excited, and to excel during those years.

-How to raise college bound kids even at a young age:
+Raising college bound kids even at a young age

 Visit college campuses.

 I’m lucky.
 I’m surrounded by four college campuses within driving distance, including my alma mater.
-Exposing campus life is one of the easiest and most fun ways to raise college bound kids.
-They’ll have an early introduction to campus life so that, years later, few of it will be completely new.
+Exposing campus life gives your kids an early introduction to campus life so that, years later, few of it will be completely new.
 College won’t be too intimidating.
 College will be a given.

 What are some things you can do at a college campus?